 Data Charting Process

 RegExs identified the presence of short phrases likely indicating that the authors described these methodological details.
 If present, we extracted a “snippet” of text surrounding those phrases for later manual analysis by obtaining approximately 200 surrounding characters.
 We then recorded the methods from these snippets.
 In all cases, methods were only considered documented if the snippets provided at least some specific information.
-For example, articles stating outlying breaths were removed but without describing the outlier criteria were consid- ered “not described.”
+For example, articles stating outlying breaths were removed but without describing the outlier criteria were considered “not described.”
 Finally, we read the full-text article to accurately document the data when snippets were ambiguous.

 The data charting subsections below provide text extraction examples.
 Extracted texts were normalized to lowercase, with end-of-line hyphenation and unnecessary white space removed before capitalizing certain keywords for readability.
 Therefore, formatting varies and may include unconventional spacing and Unicode characters.